NASA Federal Credit Union

-NASA Federal Credit Union is a credit union founded in 1949 and is headquartered in Upper Marlboro, Maryland.
-It holds more than $3 billion in assets, and is insured by the National Credit Union Administration.
+NASA Federal Credit Union is a credit union founded September 29, 1949 and is headquartered in Upper Marlboro, Maryland, United States.
+It holds more than $5 billion in assets, and is insured by the National Credit Union Administration.
 The credit union has about 200,000 members, nationwide.
 It had been named Best-in-State credit union in Maryland in 2018 and 2019 by Forbes.

 History

 NASA Federal Credit union was founded as the NACA Washington Federal Credit Union in 1949 by a group of employees from the National Advisory Committee for Aeronautics (NACA).
 As the agency changed its name from NACA to the National Aeronautics and Space Administration (NASA), in 1958, the credit union also changed its name to NASA Washington Federal Credit Union.
 In 1974, it finalized the name to NASA Federal Credit Union.
 NASA Federal Credit Union merged with The Partnership Federal Credit Union on October 1, 2019, growing NASA Federal's membership and adding two additional branches, one in Arlington, VA and another in Alexandria, VA.